Skip to content

 They moved deeper into the house, beyond the threshold of safety.

-August had assumed the entity was still weak.
+August assumed the entity was still weak.

 Without warning, the house shifted violently, releasing a burst of energy.
-All at once, the equipment shorted out, plunging the hallway into darkness.
+All at once, everyone’s equipment shorted out, plunging the hallway into darkness.
 The members of the investigation team gasped in unison, scrambling to get their bearings.

 Amelia cursed, fumbling for her flashlight, and when it flicked on, it only illuminated what the darkness wanted them to see.